 People are asking me for the recipe to the bun in this, so I decided to make it easier.
 Here is the recipe for the bun.

-If you want the bread to turn out white like in the picture, make sure you use blanched alond flour and golden milled flax seed.
-When you make the better, be sure to mix it for a long time, so that is becomes very aerated.
+If you want the bread to turn out white like in the picture, make sure you use blanched almond flour and golden milled flax seed.
+When you make the batter be sure to mix it for a long time, so that is becomes very aerated.
 This will give the air bubbles you’re looking for.
 I toasted the bread and added the cheese, allowing it to melt, before putting the burger on top of it.

 For cooking times, you can refer to this chart.
 It is solely based on my oven, so I can’t guarantee it will be exactly the same as you – use it as a guideline.